Shinjirō Koizumi: Views

 Like his father, Koizumi visits Yasukuni Shrine on 15 August, the anniversary of Japan's surrender in World War II.
-He visited in 2012 and again in 2013.
+He visited in 2012, 2013, and again in 2022.
+He visited in 2024 in preparation for his run in the 2024 LDP leadership election.
+Koizumi visited the shrine again in 2025, on the 80th anniversary of the end of World War II.

 In a May 2013 interview with the Sankei Shimbun, he refused to comment on Osaka mayor Toru Hashimoto's controversial remarks on comfort women, characterizing the issue as one that should be discussed among experts and historians rather than politicians.
 He described the perceived nationalist shift in Japanese politics as "Chinese propaganda" and stated that the government needed to wage a better public relations campaign against it while focusing on the successful implementation of Abenomics.
 He also commented on the Japanese Constitution, stating that amendments were necessary but that there were more immediate problems to be solved: "I go to the disaster zones in Tohoku every month, and the constitution has not come up even once as an issue when I walk down the street there."

 Koizumi was critical of the Abe government's decision to terminate a corporate tax surcharge intended to fund the Tohoku recovery, and views nuclear power as unsustainable in the long term, mirroring views that his father expressed in 2013.

+In 2017, when asked on his position on same-sex marriage in a survey conducted by The Asahi Shimbun, Koizumi did not give a response.
+In a 2021 survey conducted by NHK, he said he was in favor of its legalization.
+When asked again in August 2024, Koizumi did not respond.
+In a 2024 survey conducted by NHK for the general election held in October of that year, Koizumi affirmed his support for legalization.

+Koizumi opposes a ban on corporate donations to political campaigns and parties, arguing that politics shouldn't be "funded entirely by tax money."

+He is in favor of allowing selective surnames for married couples.
+During the 2024 LDP leadership election, Koizumi claimed he would submit a bill into the Diet that would legalize such a system.
+He later stated that LDP members of the Diet should be free to vote on any legislation related to the matter based on their own views, rather than be restricted to a party consensus.

+Speaking on the LDP’s culture in March 2025, Koizumi stated that "the one thing that needs to change in the culture of the LDP is that as soon as approval ratings drop, we immediately try to drag the leader down".
+The comments came while some within the party had been calling for Prime Minister Ishiba to resign following news of a scandal.